yasharthb/CVC4/HowToAddATheoryInCVC4.md

    *   mkTerm(Kind kind, Term child)
    */
   TRIG_COSINE,
-  ........                                            // Add all kinds associated with the theory
+  ........                                  // Add all kinds associated with the theory, as ENUMS in the file
     /**
    * Arc sine.
    * Parameters: 1